Authorization application and Experimental follow-up

 The application for authorization must fullfill two objectives:

-• ensure high quality for scientific research
+• Ensure high quality of scientific research

-• Answer questions from cantonal veterinarian authorities
+• Addressing questions from cantonal veterinarian authorities

 Follow-up of the experiments